-In the following stanzas the speaker describes the creation of the world.
+In the following stanzas, the speaker describes the creation of the world.
 He is recalling or imagining the day on which all manner of elements existed and animals were created.
 It was here, before humans were made, that there was peace.
-Animals moved freely, without restraint through the world.
+Animals moved freely, without restraint throughout the world.
 Although one cannot return to this time, it is possible to imagine.
-You can read the full poem here.

 Analysis of The Animals

-Immediately the animals are placed on a different plane that humanity.
+Immediately the animals are placed on a different plane than humanity.
 While humankind may “live in the world,” the speaker sees animals as being different.
-They are elevated in someway above the “world” that humankind inhabits.
+They are elevated in some way above the “world” that humankind inhabits.
 This is likely a reference to the general nature of modern life.
 Animals do not participate in the worries that so consume humanity.

 The day the speaker is referring to is later mentioned as the “fifth great day of God.”
 This is when the world existed before humans had a chance to interfere.
 Here, “All is new and near.”
 The world has just been created and there is not even a hint of human concern.
 It’s clear the speaker is relishing in the imagined memory of this day.
 It is a time that will always exist inside his head.
 The “fifth day” will “remain the same” in the progression of time.
 There is nothing that can take it from the history of the earth or force it to “pass away.”

-The speaker has taped into, and created, a memory of the past.
+The speaker has tapped into, and created, a memory of the past.
 It is something that no human can know.
 He celebrates the peaceable kingdom that existed before God made humanity.